Stochastic control of optimized certainty equivalents: Introduction and main results

-As mentioned earlier, we get around the problem of time-inconsistency through an ``enlargement of the state space'' technique.
-This approach probably originated (at least as far as risk-sensitive control problems as concerned) in the work of \cite{PflugPichlerinconsistency1,PflugPichlerinconsistency2} on optimizations of average value-at-risk in a discrete-time model.
-The present article expands on the work \cite{OCE-PDE} where a state space enlargement was used to show that OCE risk measures can be characterized by viscosity solutions of PDEs.
-Here we further consider optimal control of OCEs and investigate uniqueness issues.
-Other approaches to time inconsistency can be found e.g. in \cite{Bauerleinconsistent,CTMP,Shapiro-letter} for discrete-time formulations and \cite{MillerYang,Kar-Ma-Zha,EkelandLazrak,ZhouLi} for continuous-time formulations.
+As already mentioned, we get around the problem of time-inconsistency through an ``enlargement of the state space'' technique.
+This approach probably originated (at least as far as risk-sensitive control problems as concerned) in the works \cite{PflugPichlerinconsistency1,PflugPichlerinconsistency2} on optimizations of average value-at-risk in a discrete-time model.
+The present article expands on the work \cite{OCE-PDE}, where a state space enlargement was used to show that OCE risk measures can be characterized by viscosity solutions of PDEs.
+In \cite{OCE-PDE}, the control is, so to speak, fixed.
+By contrast, here \emph{we further consider optimal control of OCEs and investigate uniqueness of a more general PDE than in \cite{OCE-PDE}.} Beyond \cite{OCE-PDE}, the work closest to ours is \cite{Oksendaltrivial}, proposing a related PDE solution method.
+However, \cite{Oksendaltrivial} starts by assuming classical solutions exist and considers a jump-diffusion framework.
+Arguably, our work then formalizes some of the results in \cite{Oksendaltrivial} in the case without jumps.